Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Results

-Our first finding is that the velocity dispersions measured along the $l$ and $b$ directions are almost identical, which means that although the density structure of the region is anisotropic, the turbulence is isotropic.
+Our first finding is that the velocity dispersions measured along the $l$ and $b$ directions are almost identical, which means that although the density structure of the region is anisotropic along $z$ direction and in the $xy$ plane, the turbulence is isotropic.
 To verify this, we plot the ratio between the projected length along the Galactic longitude and latitude direction $r_l / r_b $ again the size $r$, and as well as the velocity dispersion ratio $\sigma_{v_l}/\sigma_{v_b}$ against the size $r$ and find the following relation:

 Assuming a Larson relation of $\sigma_{\rm v}\propto r^{0.67}$, we have

 which is consistent with our fitting results: $\sigma_{v_l}/\sigma_{v_b} \propto r^{0.14\pm0.04}$.
 All the relations in Fig.~\ref{fig7} are consistent with the turbulence being isotropic.